MdDanishAlam7700/Hr-Analytics-Employee-Retention-Dashboard/README.md

 - Monthly New Hire vs Attrition Trendline
 - Department / Job Role wise job satisfaction
 - Maritial Status And Gender Wise Attrition

+Interactive Dashboard In Excel , Power Bi , Tableau with the HR Dataset And the Problem Statements Are Mentioned Above.